Campus Restart Past & Present

 Reinventing Normal During the 2020-2021 Academic Year

 The distinctive residential educational experience we provide at UK has attracted thousands of students from across Kentucky, the country and the globe.
 That experience is critical for the future.
 This differentiated education was more necessary than ever to help us and our students meet the ongoing and daunting new challenges our world must now confront.

-While we are working to return to reinvented operations, the university is also preparing a backup plan – for fully online or remote learning – that would be utilized in the event that COVID-19 spikes in a way that forces changes in federal and state guidance to keep our community safe.
+While working to return to reinvented operations, the university prepared a backup plan – for fully online or remote learning – that would be utilized in the event that COVID-19 spiked in a way that forced changes in federal and state guidance to keep our community safe.

 As always, we start with guiding principles:

 - We will plan for a reinvented sense of normal operations on the first day of classes.